Sunrise at Burning Man, Black Rock City, in 2019

 An Answer to the Failings of Traditional Journalism

-September 12, 2021By Focal NomadCOVERAGE, EJ Reflections
+September 12, 2021By Focal NomadCOVERAGE, EJ Reflections, Posts

 If you’ve been following me on social media lately, you’ll notice that I stopped sharing content around January of this year.
 That’s nine months, of near-silence.
 For someone who likens themselves to be a photographer, content creator, and blogger, that’s a huge gap.
 Even I was surprised when I noticed that gap this evening.
 But it makes sense, given the trajectory my life has taken since then.